25 Fun, Festive Places to Celebrate Christmas in Georgia (2024)

 Celebrating Christmas at Callanwolde has been an annual Atlanta tradition since I was a boy.
 Now, Callanwolde Fine Arts Center’s Winter House offers visitors an upscale, arts-inspired holiday experience.

-For 10 days between Nov 25 and Dec 10, 2023, the 27,000 square-foot Callanwolde mansion will be decked to the nines with thousands of twinkling Christmas lights and festive decor.
+For 9 days, the 27,000 square-foot Callanwolde mansion will be decked to the nines with thousands of twinkling Christmas lights and festive decor.

-2023 Winter House activities include workshops on making gingerbread houses and decorating ceramic mugs, plus live musical performances
+2024 Winter House activities include holiday workshops, history tours, and live musical performances

-Santa Claus will also be making weekend appearances at Callanwolde for family photos (including your furry friends).
-Pets are welcome!
+Santa Claus will also be making weekend appearances at Callanwolde for family photos.

 While celebrating the holiday season, visitors can enjoy a glass of wine or mulled cider as well as individual charcuterie boards.
 Food trucks, s’more kits, and coffee will also be available for an additional charge.